 Note: The Asian market is likely to carry these ingredients.
 You may find some at your select local grocery store or online, like on Amazon.

-- Ground pork: traditional dan dan noodles use ground pork.
-But feel free to substitute with any ground meat such as ground chicken, ground turkey, ground beef or crumbled extra firm tofu for a vegan option.
+- Ground pork: or substitute with ground chicken, beef or turkey or crumbled extra firm tofu for a vegan option.

 - Neutral oil, like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
 Avoid olive oil, coconut oil or any heavy scented oils.

-- Sesame paste: or substitute with tahini paste, or peanut butter for a peanut sauce
+- Sesame paste: or as a last resort substitute with tahini paste, or peanut butter for a peanut sauce

 - Chinese black vinegar: optional but highly recommend!